Welcome to CS 61BL

 Hours and Workload

-This is a summer course, which means it is run at twice the speed of a normal semester.
+This is a summer course, which means it is run at twice the speed of a course during the normal semester.
 In addition, CS 61B naturally has more involved programming than CS 61A, and CS 61BL has even more, so expect there to be a lot of work.
 We strongly recommend not taking any other courses alongside CS 61BL.

 While we can’t predict how many hours you will spend on the course, here is a brief breakdown of what you will have to do in this course.